Olly Blackburn: Film career

 Blackburn directed the 2008 film Donkey Punch, which he co-wrote with David Bloom.
 His total budget for the film was £1 million.
 Blackburn's production team went through a casting process which took seven months; the film stars Nichola Burley, Tom Burke, Jaime Winstone and Julian Morris.
 He shot the film in South Africa, over 24 days.
 Film shooting for Donkey Punch began in March 2007; during production Blackburn dealt with actors afflicted by hypothermia and tidal surges on location.
 In an interview with Total Film, Blackburn commented, "I think Donkey Punch is an extreme thriller or an extreme reality-based thriller.
 The whole point of the film is it's grounded in reality."
 Blackburn wrote that he made Donkey Punch, "to try to push the genre."
 Donkey Punch received mixed reviews; the film obtained a rating of 50% based on 51 reviews at Rotten Tomatoes, and a score of 43 out of 100 at Metacritic.
 The Philadelphia Inquirer compared Blackburn's work to films including filmmaker Peter Berg's Very Bad Things and director Philip Noyce's Dead Calm, and wrote, "Donkey Punch offers a gripping mix of sexual heat and nasty menace."
 The Los Angeles Times additionally compared Blackburn's work to Dead Calm as well as director Roman Polanski's Knife in the Water, and concluded, Donkey Punch isn't without a certain power as it gleefully turns its careless hedonists into caged, paranoid rats."
 In The Toronto Star, Peter Howell wrote that "Blackburn knows how to build and maintain suspense without resorting to gratuitous gore.
 Fans of horror and thriller films should put Donkey Punch on their must-see list."
 In the NY Press Eric Kohn wrote, "Such a unique thrill.
 Director Blackburn develops the scenario with remarkably shrewd finesse". while Ted Fry commented in The Seattle Times that "'Donkey Punch' packs a magnetic jolt of fearsome intensity".
 The film was Blackburn's first work to be shown at the Sundance Film Festival, where it received a positive reception from the audience in attendance.

 Blackburn served as writer on the film Vinyan, directed by Fabrice Du Welz.
 Vinyan stars Emmanuelle Béart, Rufus Sewell, and Julie Dreyfus.
 Sky Movies likened Vinyan to Nicolas Roeg's two films Don't Look Now and Heart of Darkness; Blackburn interviewed Roeg in 2008 for Time Out London and noted, "Nic Roeg inspires me."
 This Is London characterised the film as, "a dark and pessimistic drama which goes slap-happily mad towards the end but keeps you watching all the same."
-Empire Magazine also compared the film to Nicolas Roeg's Don't Look Now, and concluded, "Horrific and harrowing but the narrative arc could leave the audience unmoved."
+Empire also compared the film to Nicolas Roeg's Don't Look Now, and concluded, "Horrific and harrowing but the narrative arc could leave the audience unmoved."